Kratom Guides

 The body actively controls the amount of pain it experiences using a group of compounds called endorphins (natural opioids).

-How The Opiate Receptors Work
+How the Opioid Receptors Work

 The source of the pain signal is generated at the source of an injury in the body — such as an inflamed joint, irritated section of the digestive tract, or other injuries.
 Specialized sensors called nociceptors detect damage in the region and send an electrical signal to the spinal cord.

-Some of the nerve signals in the spinal cord have opiate receptors on the outside of the cell.
+Some of the nerve signals in the spinal cord have opioid receptors on the outside of the cell.
 In order to control the pain signal reaching the brain, compounds such as endorphins are released to activate these receptors.
-Once activated, the opioid receptors stop the nerve cell from passing the signal along — effectively stopping the signal from reaching the brain and reducing the sensation of pain.

 The more opioid receptors that are activated, the weaker the pain signal becomes.

-Kratom For Pain: What The Research Says
+Kratom for Pain: What the Research Says

 As many as 10% of the study respondents reported their motivation for using the herb was to cut down on opioid use or alleviate symptoms of withdrawal.
 The vast majority of participants using kratom for opioid withdrawal (90%) reported the herb was effective for both reducing pain and easing withdrawal symptoms.